logicalclocks/feature-store-api/docs/overview.md

   </figure>
 </p>

 There is no database fullfilling both requirements of very low latency and and high throughput.
-Therefore, the Hopsworks Feature Store builds on Apache Hive with Apache Hudi as offline storage layer and MySQL Cluster (NDB) as online storage.
+Therefore, the Hopsworks Feature Store builds on Apache Hive with Apache Hudi as offline storage layer and [RonDB](https://docs.rondb.com/) as online storage.